jnury/jnury.github.io/_posts/2018-3-11-JEA_term_not_recognized_name_cmdlet.md

 * Microsoft.PowerShell.Utility
 * Microsoft.WSMan.Management

-If the command you run needs a cmdlet provided by a module that is not loaded at session initialization, you have to explicitly import it thru a ModuleToImport statement in either your PSSession Configuration or a Role Capability file.
+If the command you run needs a cmdlet provided by a module that is not loaded at session initialization, you have to explicitly import it thru a ModuleToImport statement in either your Role Capability file.

 # You face a PowerShell JEA bug

-When a *VisibleFunctions* or *VisibleCmdlets* argument is provided in either PSSession Configuration or a Role Capability file, functions of default loaded modules disappear.
+When a *VisibleFunctions* or *VisibleCmdlets* argument is provided in a Role Capability file, functions of default loaded modules disappear.

-So, you may encounter an error on New-Guid function even if Microsoft.PowerShell.Utility is loaded.
+So, you may encounter an error on New-Guid function even if Microsoft.PowerShell.Utility is loaded by default.

 I filled an issue for that on GitHub: <https://github.com/PowerShell/JEA/issues/42>